Dead Can Dance (album): Musical style

 AllMusic commented on the album's sound: "Bearing much more resemblance to the similarly gripping, dark early work of bands like the Cocteau Twins and the Cure than to the later fusions of music that would come to characterize the duo's sound, Dead Can Dance is as goth as it gets in many places".

 Album cover

-The album cover consists of a photo of a piece of artwork from Papua New Guinea on the left side, and on the right, the Greek characters "ΔΞΛΔ CΛΝ ΔΛΝCΞ", which aimed to visually resemble the title "DEAD CAN DANCE".
+The album cover was designed by Brendan Perry and consists of a photo of a mask from Papua New Guinea on the left side, and on the right, the Greek characters "ΔΞΛΔ CΛΝ ΔΛΝCΞ", which aimed to visually resemble the title "DEAD CAN DANCE".

 Release

 The album was released by 4AD on 27 February 1984.
 Some editions included Dead Can Dance's next release, the EP Garden of the Arcane Delights, added onto the end of the album.
 In a retrospective review, AllMusic wrote that, with the album, "Perry and Gerrard created a striking, dour landmark in early-'80s atmospherics".